 - The third step is to conduct a preliminary study on a few individuals (10–12 people) in order to come up with a few hypotheses.
 In doing so, you will now have a good foundation for your work that will be tested later on.

 - Once you have identified these hypotheses, you need to formulate them clearly (based on step 1), describing very clearly the points you want to confirm, clarify, or even deny.
-In this step, you must proceed without prejudice, take into account that anything could happen, keep all your options open before you have analysed all the answers.
+In this step, you must proceed without prejudice, take into account that anything could happen, and keep all your options open before you have analysed all the answers.

 - The next step is to write the questions with great care.
-The more you practice, the better.
+The more you practise, the better.
 Your writing should be as understandable as possible, make sure to avoid any bias in your questions.

 - Once the questionnaire is ready, the next step is to do a test run.
 Start by putting yourself in the conditions of the respondent and then, find a dozen respondents to test your survey.
 This will correct 80% of the obvious errors of bias, logic and wording.